This article was last updated by on

 • Cast off any dust or debris from the leaves using a soft-bristle brush.

-• Use special African Violet Plant Food to feed the plant every 2 weeks in spring and summer.
+• Use special plant food to feed your plant every 2 weeks in spring and summer.

 Image represents dried flowers of African Violet